stanford-rc/www.sherlock.stanford.edu/src/docs/storage/filesystems.md

 File activity is defined based on the last time a file's contents (the actual data in the file) have been modified.
-Meaning that **files whose contents have not been modified in the previous 6 months will be automatically deleted.**
+Meaning that **files whose contents have not been modified in the previous 90 days will be automatically deleted.**

-Each time a file's contents are modified, the expiration countdown is reset, and the file gets another 6-month of lifetime.
+Each time a file's contents are modified, the expiration countdown is reset, and the file gets another 90-day of lifetime.

 !!! important "Metadata changes don't qualify as an update"